 -Henry IV by William Shakespeare (1900).
 Translation

 Different spaces in the City of Buenos Aires and the country owe their name to the intellectual.
-These include:
+Among them:

 -Miguel Cané Library

-The Miguel Cané Public Library, dean of the municipal libraries of the City of Buenos Aires, was inaugurated on November 11, 1927, founded on the initiative of what would later become the General Directorate of Municipal Libraries.
-It is known for being the workplace as a public employee of the great Argentine writer Jorge Luis Borges between 1937 and 1946.
+The Miguel Cané Public Library, dean of the municipal libraries of the City of Buenos Aires, was inaugurated on November 11, 1927, founded on the initiative of what would later be the Directorate General of Municipal Libraries.
+She is known for being the workplace as a public employee of the great Argentine writer Jorge Luis Borges between 1937 and 1946.